carlosrobles/gs_tech_test_for_smd/README.md

 4. Push item bundle to magento endpoint
 5. Create invoice in magento based on item bundle message
 6. Create shipment in magento based on item bundle message
-7. Host magento on AWS VM
+7. Host magento on AWS EC2
+    * Estimated - 2hrs
+    * actual - 0hrs (Completed with the spike task)
 8. Import sample products
 9. View the products in home page